StickyTheStick12/TrainSim/readme.md

     ```bash
     make start
     ```
 - This command executes all scripts in a single terminal.
+It's the recommended way to run the program.
+Please note that all eventual error messages will be redirected to the same terminal but can be found in each script's individual log in the `logs` directory.

 2. **Gnome Terminal:**
     ```bash